-An old man from Mykonos told me that not so long ago, merchant ships preferred his island as a stopover because sailors loved to stock up on paximadia from the local bakeries made with a combination of barley and wheat flour.
+An old man from Mykonos told me that in the old days merchant ships preferred his island as a stopover because sailors loved to stock up on paximadia from the local bakeries made with a combination of barley and wheat flour.
 Similar biscuits are baked in most islands of the Aegean and the ones from Crete are still the most popular throughout Greece.
 One can get various kinds of Cretan paximadia in food stores and supermarkets.
-Although the people belonging to the generation that traditionally fed on this kind of dried bread has either died or switched to more refined foods—like the fluffy supermarket, crustless, sliced bread–there is a new generation of consumers who have tasted paximadia during their summer vacations in the islands and loved them.
+Although people belonging to the generation that traditionally fed on this kind of dried bread has either died or switched to more refined foods —like fluffy supermarket, crustless, sliced bread– there is a new generation of consumers who have tasted paximadia during their summer vacations in the islands and loved them.
 Once back in the city they started to look for them in their local bakeries, so now in most Athenian neighborhoods one can find darker or lighter paximadia, baked using mixtures containing more or less barley flour in addition to the wheat flour that makes lighter and crunchier biscuits, which need no soaking.

 The basic research for this piece was done in 1996 for the paper I delivered at the Oxford Symposium on Food and Cooking and I would like, once again, to express my deep gratitude to Aliki Asvesta, of the Gennadius Library in Athens, for her invaluable help.
 The paper was published in the book with the Symposium proceedings (Food on the Move, Prospect Books which seems to be out of print).
 Alan Davidson included the word ‘paximadia’ in his encyclopedia The Oxford Companion to Food with references to my paper.
 Thus the word has now become part of the English-speaking food-lovers’ vocabulary.

-Paximadi (plural paximadia) was and still is the Greek word for the traditional dark barley biscuit (rusk or hard tack); although in recent years the word came to mean all kinds of twice-baked bread–what Italians callbiscotti–both the savory and the sweet.
+Paximadi (plural paximadia) was and still is the Greek word for the traditional dark barley biscuit (rusk or hard tack), although in recent years the word came to mean all kinds of twice-baked bread –what Italians call biscotti— both the savory and the sweet.
 Many believe that the word paximadi comes from Paxamus, a cook and author who had probably lived in Rome the first century AD.
-As food historian Andrew Dalby points out, from this Greek word came the Arabic bashmat or baqsimat, the Turkish beksemad, the Serbo Croatianpeksimet, the Romanian pesmet, and the Venetian pasimata.
+As food historian Andrew Dalby points out, from this Greek word came the Arabic bashmat or baqsimat, the Turkish and Serbo Croatian peksimet, the Romanian pesmet, and the Venetian pasimata.